 - They have their own browser plugin

-Mojeek – A completely independent, secure search engine from the UK
+Mojeek – An independent, secure, and private search engine from the UK

 As you can imagine, trying to compete head-to-head with mega search engines like Google or Yandex is a major challenge.
 But that doesn't mean no one is willing to try.
 Mojeek, a UK-based service is a search engine trying to do exactly that.
 They aren't a metasearch engine or a hybrid search engine.
 That is, they don't answer your search queries by getting information from someone else.